danielsollondon/azvmimagebuilder/troubleshootingaib.md

 In this case the fix was to prefix the command with 'sudo', but these logs are useful for identifying where the time is being spent in your image build process.

 Note!
-This is a private preview, not all the errors are refined yet, we are working to improve these all the time.
+This is a public preview, not all the errors are refined yet, we are working to improve these all the time.

 ## Common Errors when using image builder